arvados/arvados-k8s/charts/arvados/README.md

 # Arvados Helm Chart

-This directory contains a simple Helm chart for Arvados, excluding the Git server and SLURM.
-It's more or less a port of the Kubernetes config generated by the Arvados Kelda blueprint.
+This directory contains a simple Helm chart for Arvados, excluding the Git server.
+This is an initial version, there is (a lot of) room for improvement.

-The files should only be considered an example of what a Kubernetes deployment might look like -- this is my first Helm chart, and there are definitely things that could be cleaner.
+**WARNING**

+This Helm chart does not retain any state after it is deleted.
+An Arvados cluster spun up with this Helm Chart is entirely ephemeral.

+**/WARNING**

-## Usage
+## Usage example (GKE)

-1. Boot a [GKE cluster](https://console.cloud.google.com/kubernetes/) with at least 3 nodes.
-    - I tested with 3 n1-standard-1 (1 vCPU, 3.75GB RAM) machines on Kubernetes v1.8.8.
-    - It takes a few minutes for the cluster to be initialized.

-2. Reserve a [static IP](https://console.cloud.google.com/networking/addresses) in GCE.
-    - Make sure the IP is in the same region as your GKE cluster, and is of the "Regional" type.

-3. Install `gcloud`, `kubectl`, and `helm` on your development machine.
+1. Install `gcloud`, `kubectl`, and `helm` on your development machine.
    `gcloud` is used to setup the connection to your GKE cluster. `kubectl` is used to interact with the Kubernetes cluster. `helm` is used to deploy to the cluster.
      - Follow the instructions [here](https://cloud.google.com/sdk/downloads) to install `gcloud`.
      - `gcloud components install kubectl` to install `kubectl`.
-     - `brew install kubernetes-helm` to install `helm`.
+     - Follow the instructions [here](//docs.helm.sh/using_helm/#installing-helm) to install `helm`.
      - If that doesn't work, see the official installation instructions for [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) and [helm](https://docs.helm.sh/using_helm/#installing-helm).

+2. Boot a [GKE cluster](https://console.cloud.google.com/kubernetes/) with at least 3 nodes, n1-standard-2 or larger.

+   Kubernetes 1.10 is required, because this chart uses the binaryData configmap feature.

+   It is also possible to boot the cluster from the command line:

+     gcloud container clusters create <CLUSTERNAME> --zone us-central1-a --machine-type n1-standard-2 --cluster-version 1.10.2-gke.3

+   It takes a few minutes for the cluster to be initialized.

+3. Reserve a [static IP](https://console.cloud.google.com/networking/addresses) in GCE.
+    - Make sure the IP is in the same region as your GKE cluster, and is of the "Regional" type.

-3. Connect to the GKE cluster.
+4. Connect to the GKE cluster.

+   Web:
     - Click the "Connect" button next to your [GKE cluster](https://console.cloud.google.com/kubernetes/).
     - Execute the "Command-line access" command on your development machine.

+   Alternatively, use this command:
+    - gcloud container clusters get-credentials <CLUSTERNAME> --zone us-central1-a --project <YOUR-PROJECT>

+  Test:
     - Run `kubectl get nodes` to test your connection to the GKE cluster.
-The nodes you specified in step 1 should show up in the output.
+The nodes you specified in step 2 should show up in the output.

 4. Install `helm` on the cluster.
     - Run the following commands from your development machine.
 The last three